oroinc/documentation/user/storefront/account/rfq/registered.rst

 In the Products section:

-* Select a product from the dropdown, or click |IcCompactDetails| to see a complete list of products.
+* Select a product from the dropdown, or click |CompactList-SVG| to see a complete list of products.
 * Enter the number of items/sets.
 * Click **Add Another Line** to provide additional quantities and price.
 * Give the target price.